Replaces elements on the current page with matching elements from a server response or HTML string.

 tag.

-You may also pass { title: false }
+To prevent the title from being updated, pass { title: false }

-An explicit URL to use after rendering.
+An explicit browser location URL to set before rendering.

 By default Unpoly will use the { url }